-Anonymous asked: Have you read David Malouf's novel 'Ransom'?
+Anonymous said: Have you read David Malouf's novel 'Ransom'?
 I ask because, despite the stories being totally different, while reading Katherines I kept being reminded of Malouf's ideas about the role of storytelling and narratives. ...just curious :)

 Those are indeed VERY different books (for one thing, Ransom is better), but yes, I’ve read it.
 It’s great, and yes, as you say, both novels are concerned with how and why we tell stories.

 Anonymous said: Was there any special reason why did you choose the name Colin'

 He’s constantly callin’ his ex-girlfriend.
 That’s about it.

 (The word singleton means a person who is not a conjoined twin.
 So you and I and almost very human alive on the planet are singletons.
 And obviously the idea that Colin cannot be as physically/emotionally connected to other people as he wants is important to the book.)